 - Discover personal loans: When consolidating debt, Discover may be an excellent option for long-term loans.
 Discover offers the option to have them pay the creditors directly, simplifying the debt consolidation process.
-The maximum loan term is 84 months.
+The loan terms are 36 to 84 months.

-- LightStream: With a loan term of up to 144 months, LightStream is another great option for a long-term personal loan.
+- LightStream: With loan terms of 24 to 144 months, LightStream is another great option for a long-term personal loan.
 The lender may fund your loan the same business day you’re approved.